funny/pprof/README.md

 Introduction
 ============

-This is a execution time profiling tool for Go projects.
+This is an execution time profiling tool for Go projects.

 Hot to use
 ==========